shovit504/LondonBikeRidesAnalysis/README.md

 * Example 4
 ![Example4](https://github.com/shovit504/LondonBikeRidesAnalysis/blob/main/images/Dashboard3.png)

-Here is Link to [Tableau Public](https://public.tableau.com/app/profile/shovit.prusty/viz/londonBikeRides/BikeRidesLondon)
+Here is the Link to [Tableau Public](https://public.tableau.com/app/profile/shovit.prusty/viz/londonBikeRides/BikeRidesLondon)

 ## Conclusion
 Using this dashboard, we can gain valuable insights into bike riding behavior in London.
 The analysis helps in understanding how weather conditions and time of day affect bike rides, which can be useful for urban planning, bike-sharing schemes, and improving transportation infrastructure.